On ordered Ramsey numbers of bounded-degree graphs: Introduction

 \section{Introduction}

-Let $G$ be a \emph{graph} and let $V(G)$ and $E(G)$ be the set of vertices and edges of $G$, respectively.
-A $\emph{coloring}$ of $G$ is a function that assigns either a red or a blue color to every edge of $G$.
-A \emph{Ramsey number} of a graph $G$, denoted by $\R(G)$, is the minimum integer $N$ such that every coloring of the complete graph $K_N$ on $N$ vertices contains a monochromatic copy of $G$ as a subgraph.
+Let $G$ be a \emph{graph} and let $V(G)$ and $E(G)$ be the set of vertices and edges of~$G$, respectively.
+The \emph{Ramsey number} of a graph $G$, denoted by $\R(G)$, is the minimum integer $N$ such that every 2-coloring of the edges of the complete graph $K_N$ on $N$ vertices contains a monochromatic copy of $G$ as a subgraph.
 By Ramsey's theorem~\cite{rams30}, the number $\R(G)$ is finite for every graph $G$.